Gurudayal19/ev101-scripts/L2 Understading electric vehicless/Types of electric vehicles and their power sources.md

 Having familiarized ourselves with the distinctions separating electric vehicles from internal combustion engines, let's delve into the various classifications within the space of electric vehicles.

-There are four main types of electric vehicles (EVs), classed by their energy source.
+There are four main types of electric vehicles (EVs), classed by their energy source:
 - **BEVs** or Battery electric vehicles,
 - **PHEVs** or Plug-in hybrid electric vehicles,
 - **HEVs** or Hybrid electric vehicles, and
 - **FCEV** or Hydrogen Fuel cell electric vehicles.

 ---
-# Battery Electric Vehicles (BEV)
+## Battery Electric Vehicles (BEV)

 ![electric-high-res.jpg](https://demo.pflms.com/markdown_attachments/1730/uxSf4R4U7r-Kz8CHG0R8OA)